 Jamia Wilson is many things: An activist.
 A feminist.
-A storyteller.
-A mediamaker.
+An author.
 But more than anything, she is a natural-born thought leader.
-As the Executive Director and Publisher of Feminist Press at the City University of New York, former Executive Director of Women, Action and the Media (WAM!), an organization committed to achieving gender justice in the media, former Executive Director of YTH, the former TED Prize Storyteller, and former President of Programs at The Women’s Media Center, Jamia has been a powerful force in the social justice movement for nearly a decade.
+As Executive Editor at Random House, and former Executive Director and Publisher of Feminist Press, Jamia deeply understands how the power of our stories can change the world.
+Previously, Jamia was Executive Director of Women, Action and the Media (WAM!), an organization committed to achieving gender justice in the media, former Executive Director of YTH, the former TED Prize Storyteller, and former President of Programs at The Women’s Media Center.

 It may be true that Jamia has spoken alongside feminist greats like Gloria Steinem and Jane Fonda, but we think they’re also lucky to have been alongside her.
 A true next generation leader, she has graced the stage at events such as TED Women, Netroots Nation, and Facing Race, and travels across the U.S. and beyond to college campuses to talk about race, feminism, spirituality, leadership, and so much more.

 If we don't define who we are and what we're about, someone else will.